Lumitex Unveils Comprehensive 2024 State of Medica | Newswise

-CLEVELAND, Oct.
-15, 2024 /PRNewswire/ -- Lumitex, a global leader in innovative medical lighting solutions, is excited to announce the release of its 2024 State of Medical Lighting Report.
+Newswise — CLEVELAND, Oct.
+15, 2024 - Lumitex, a global leader in innovative medical lighting solutions, is excited to announce the release of its 2024 State of Medical Lighting Report.
 This comprehensive report delivers in-depth analysis and key insights designed to inform and advance the medical device industry.

 Key Highlights of the 2024 State of Medical Lighting Report: